 The Committee reported on its work to the Supervisory Board, which was duly noted.
 Minutes of every meeting are prepared and approved at the following meeting.

 The attendance rate of its members was 80% in 2019.

 The Audit Committee carries out an assessment of its own operation on an annual basis by filling out the Supervisory Board’s assessment questionnaire provided to all Board members, a section of which is reserved for the Audit Committee.

-The internal rules of the Supervisory Board provide that the Remuneration and Appointments Committee, first set up in 2000, must be made up of a minimum of two and a maximum of five members, selected from the members of the Supervisory Board other than the Chairman of the Board, of which more than half are selected from the independent members.
+The rules of procedure of the Supervisory Board provide that the Remuneration and Appointments Committee, first set up in 2000, must be made up of a minimum of two and a maximum of five members, selected from the members of the Supervisory Board, of whom more than half are selected from the independent members.
 The member who represents employees is not counted in this percentage.

 The members of the Remuneration and Appointments Committee are the following:

 |Nomination and Remuneration Committee members||Date of first appointment||Expiry date of appointment|

 |Marie Cheval *, Chairwoman||19 April 2018||2022|